FutureProofHomes/Documentation/docs/satellite1-presence-sensors.md

     - It won't work in rooms with fans, or when it has dishwasher, or even running water in sight.

 - Set the maximum gate based on room length.
 If you struggle with correct number, just wave hands or jump in opposite corner, see which gate detects movement, and set that number to **Max moving/still distance gate**.
 (Don't hesitate, set threshold a bit higher - that energy values can jump!)
-- And finally, calibrate it for no presence: step out, let it set down for a bit (like a minute), and adjust moving and still thresholds, so they would be higher than energy levels for corresponding gates.
+- And finally, calibrate it for no presence: step out, let it settle for a bit (like a minute), and adjust moving and still thresholds, so they would be higher than energy levels for corresponding gates.

 #### Helpful Calibration Card
 We built UI card, to make calibration process more intuitive.